YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 For broader patient education articles written from the clinic’s medical perspective, you can also read the Diamond Hair Clinic blog.

 The price should not be judged alone.
-A patient should ask what the fee includes, who makes the surgical decisions, whether the donor area is measured carefully, whether the graft number is realistic, and whether the plan can be changed if the in-person examination shows that surgery should be smaller, delayed, or avoided.
+Patients need to ask what the fee includes, who makes the surgical decisions, whether donor strength is measured carefully, whether the graft number is realistic, and whether the plan can be changed if the in person examination shows that surgery should be smaller, delayed, or avoided.

 That point does not mean every low price is safe.
 A lower national cost base is different from a clinic cutting medical corners.
-The patient should separate normal cost advantage from unsafe discount pressure.
+The patient needs to separate normal cost advantage from unsafe discount pressure.

 A fair price should still allow time for assessment, sterile operating conditions, trained staff, careful graft handling, proper aftercare, and direct responsibility from the medical team.

-If a non-surgeon designs the plan, decides the graft number, draws the hairline, creates the recipient area incisions, or gives medical promises without proper surgeon assessment, the patient is taking a risk.
+If someone who is not a surgeon designs the plan, decides the graft number, draws the hairline, creates the recipient area incisions, or gives medical promises without proper surgeon assessment, the patient is taking a risk.
 In this part of the decision, many bad results begin.

 A cheap operation can feel like a saving before surgery.
 It may not feel like a saving if the patient later needs repair surgery, has a visible donor problem, or cannot contact the person who was responsible for the operation.